Fair Trade Finals – Spring 2019

 In the lead up to finals week, numerous groups on campus will be hosting events to prepare students and staff.
 Gauge the landscape and offer to ‘Fair Trade’ another group’s event!

-Reach out to clubs, departments and your food service provider to see if you can set up, sample and promote Fair Trade and availability on campus to a new audience.
+Reach out to other clubs and departments to see if you can set up, sample and promote Fair Trade and availability on campus to a new audience.
 Don’t forget to follow up afterwards and continue building the partnership!

 Space is limited, sign up early!